 Weight Watchers Thai Chicken Sheet Pan Dinner and Meal Prep

 If you haven’t tasted Thai food before, I encourage you to give this recipe a try.
 This recipe is a sweet heat from the Thai chili sauce.
 While not overly spicy, if you do not prefer spicy foods, be sure to adjust the chili sauce accordingly.

 Traditionally Thai food can be incredibly spicy so creating this dish at home allows you to modify to your preferences.

-Serve this Thai Chicken recipe over brown rice (add points) or cauliflower rice (zero points).
+Serve this Thai Chicken recipe over brown rice or cauliflower rice for a lower point meal.